Pranavs05/Liveness-Verifier/README.md

 # Input :

-* Network Rules table with priority values and counter ranges .
+* Network Rules table with priority values and counter  value ranges .
 * Property and atomixc propositions .